scwangdyd/zero_shot_hoi/README.md

     | Novel objects | 81.64 | 92.42 |

 ### 2. Interacting Object Detection
-The following examples train a model to detecting interacting objects.
-In this case, objects but not interacting with humans will not be detected.
+The following examples train a model to detect interacting objects.
+In this case, we aim to detect objects which are interacting with humans.
 We train the model on `hico-det_train` set using all 80 MS-COCO object categories.

 ```
 # Interacting object detection